1zhanN/Linkedin-Clone/README.md

 ## Project Overview

 This LinkedIn Clone project is created using HTML, CSS, and JavaScript.
-It mimics the appearance and some of the key features of LinkedIn, including:
+It mimics the appearance of LinkedIn, including:

 ### Home Page

 - The home page provides a news feed where users can share posts and updates with their network.
 - Users can interact with posts by liking, commenting, and sharing.
-- The news feed displays recent posts and updates from connections.
+- The news feed displays posts.

 ### Profile Page